staticallyio/statically-wp/readme.txt

 == Frequently Asked Questions ==

+= Is this plugin free? =

+Yes this plugin is totally free!
+You may donate to our development via Patreon or Paypal which is found inside the Statically page in the dashboard.

 = I tested it on my site and it didn't work! =

 Our service only works for sites that are accessible over the internet.
 And if you use a firewall, be sure to [whitelist Statically](https://statically.io/docs/whitelisting-statically/).
 Contact us via the [Contact page](https://statically.io/contact/) or post in the support forums here if you experience difficulty and we'll be happy to help.